• NlightNFotis a year ago

 Not even Apple products have that solid of a package situation.

-• aleden 10 months ago
+• aleden a year ago

 I always have such a difficult time messing with packages on debian.
 On arch, there is a single PKGBUILD file, and it's basically the simplest thing anyone could think of which makes it bliss to work with.
 On the other hand, debian/rules is a complete mess, apt-get update is notoriously slow, and I have not had good experiences with dpkg-buildpackage compared to makepkg.

-• righthand 10 months ago
+• righthand a year ago

 Really?
 I have had package manager failing experiences since I installed Arch.
 About 1-3 times per month yay will fail requiring me to use pacman to update.
 Once I run pacman I can run yay to update my AUR deps when the selling point of yay is that it’s a completely pacman-compatible interface.
 It’s package situation is so fuzzy though that the community actively encourages you to install multiple package managers.
 There’s a 3rd pm I can’t remember the name, just a lot of effort for simple things.
 Often the advice is to read the wiki pages which is nice but Debian I rarely have to read a wiki page or search because everything installs with sane defaults, doesn’t require building for the most part, doesn’t ask me if I want to keep make dependencies when I do build with a default to yes.
 Arch leaves files behind when I uninstall.
 Arch doesn't let me know I have extra dependencies I don’t need.
 Pacman requires reading quite a bit of manpages to understand how to do simple tasks.
 Arch just feels like a messy experience.

-• aleden 10 months ago
+• aleden a year ago

 Yes, there are some wrinkles in upgrading packages on Arch, like you said.
 I've had to manually install archlinux-keyring with pacman.
 Ive had to manually upgrade yay because a shared library it is dynamically linked to was upgraded.
 I've had to rm -rf my gpg cache due before.